 Fortunately, even though most U.S. citizens working overseas must file taxes, expat tax rules have evolved so most expats don’t actually owe any amount at the end of the year.

-Fortunately, foreign earned income exclusions and foreign tax credits are available to help alleviate your U.S. tax burden.
-These are just two examples of the many unique tax rules applicable to U.S. expats working overseas, so it could be helpful to work with a qualified and reputable expat tax advisor to help manage your world-wide tax burden.
+While there is no overall U.S. expat tax exemption, there are exclusions and credits—like the foreign earned income exclusion and foreign tax credit—to help alleviate the tax burden for U.S. citizens living abroad.
+Tax exclusions and credits are just two examples of the many unique tax rules applicable to U.S. expats working overseas, so it could be helpful to work with a qualified and reputable expat Tax Advisor to help manage your worldwide tax burden.